machine-learning-hwu-project/Dubai_UG_11/README.md

 1. *Data Analysis and Exploration*
    - Preprocessing for missing values, outliers, etc.
    - Exploratory Data Analysis (EDA) with visualizations.
-   - Feature selection for optimal performance.
+   - extracting Features for better performance.

 2. *Clustering*
-   - Implementation of [insert algorithm(s), e.g., "k-Means"] to identify patterns in data.
+   - Implementation of K-means, agglomerative-hierchal clustering and DBSCAN to identify patterns in data.
-   - Evaluation metrics: [Insert metrics used, e.g., "Silhouette Score"].

 3. *Baseline Training and Evaluation*
-   - Implementation of Decision Trees and other baseline models like Naive Bayes.
+   - Implementation of Decision Trees, Naive Bayes and K- nearest neighbor.
-   - Evaluation using [insert metrics, e.g., "Accuracy, RMSE"].

 4. *Neural Networks*
-   - Application of Multi-Layer Perceptrons (MLPs) and Convolutional Neural Networks (CNNs).
+   - Application of Multi-Layer Perceptrons (MLPs), Convolutional Neural Networks (CNNs) and logistic regression
-   - Fine-tuning and comparison with baseline models.

 ---